zawakin/promptogen/docs/en/docs/getting-started/prompt-runner.md

-`PromptRunner` is an interface for executing prompts through `TextLLM`.
+`PromptRunner` is an interface for executing prompts.

 `PromptRunner` possesses a `run_prompt` method.
 This method takes a prompt and input, then returns the output parsed into a `Value` (which is essentially a `dict`).